Warmag2/wloot/README.md

 * Recipes for chromatics, glassblowers, jewelers and chisels are displayed.
 * Non-quality flasks are not shown, except for special flasks.
 * Chancing recipes are NOT highlighted by default.
 Edit the relevant block to alter this.
+* Strict version hides all but the best rares, some crafting recipes and some currency shards.

 #### Visual features

 * From a visual design perspective, colors are used more liberally than in the base game, which may be a problem for purists.
+However, they are made to be distinctive and color by item type exclusively.
+Brighness signifies value within a type.
 * Jewels, uniques, rares, currency etc. use something akin to their default ingame colour scheme, except brighter.
 Special items which do not have a default scheme, have been coloured to be easily distinguishable.
 * Most backgrounds are coloured, unlike in the base game.
-Mostly the background color is a darker version of the base colour.
+Typically the background color is a darker version of the base colour.

 #### Items shown as good bases